 And their naïve piety almost killed the entire colony. …

-Today we commemorate the veterans who have served our country throughout our history.
+Today we remember and honor the service of all veterans who have served our country throughout the history of our Republic.
 Veterans Day was set aside as a

 celebration to honor America’s veterans for their patriotism, love of country, and willingness to serve and sacrifice for the common good.